richardhyy/EusMinerHat/README.md

 * Toggles for local mining and player contribution modules.
 (In case your server provider disallows mining on their server, or whatever other reasons.)
 * **Local Mining**
     * **Policies:** Manage your miners
-        * Decide the maximum player count at which the miner should be started
+        * Decide the maximum player count at which the miner should be stopped
     * **Timer for auto-switching miner**
 * **Player Contribution**
     * **Mining pool implement**